There are two kinds of boundary violations: overt and covert.

 Boundaries: more complicated than we think

 This Trojan boundary cross is every bit as much a boundary violation as the first kind.
-It is still getting someone to let you in, when they have not actually been able to make an informed choice about your trustworthiness, because your words are not remotely honest or you use words to try to control and mask reality.
+It is still getting someone to let you in, when they have made an informed choice about your trustworthiness, because you use words to try to control and mask reality.

-Until your victims learn the signs and patterns of your lying you find ways to make everything fucked up you do sound reasonable and ok, which means you look calm as she looks crazy; you get others to gang up on her with you without realizing they are even doing it, because you make use of this culture’s abuser logic.
-Only your victim begins to be able to tell, after months and months of exposure to this, while you continue to quietly manipulate everyone else she goes to for help in ways they only realize much much later, if they realize it at all.
+Until your victims learn the signs and patterns of your bizarre deceptions you find ways to make everything fucked up you do sound reasonable and ok, which means you look calm as she looks crazy; you get others to pile on gaslighting her with you without realizing they are even doing it, because you make use of this culture’s abuser logic.
+Only your victim and those who have very powerful observation skills begin to be able to tell, after months and months of exposure to this, while you continue to quietly manipulate everyone else she goes to for help in ways they only realize much much later, if they realize it at all.

-For those watching and trying to figure out what is wrong in the relationship, it is hard at first to see or recognize or understand abusive acts if you yourself are not abusive, because it takes imagining someone acting in a way you see no reason to act.
+For those watching and trying to figure out what is wrong in the relationship, it is hard at first to see or recognize or understand these twisted manipulative and controlling acts if you yourself are not manipulative, because it takes imagining someone acting in a way you see no reason to act.
 It’s like intentionally writing a bad sentence when you know how to write well.
 It takes effort.
 If we weren’t all watching a textbook abuser use these tactics openly on a massive global stage, we would find it hard to believe that anyone could use such internally contradictory logic so brazenly.
 And yet this is what abusers do.

 It is hard to follow the emotional logic of those who would act this way if we would not act in this way ourselves.
 It can feel too strange to be believed, like ‘why would anyone ever act like that?’